Differentiable Extensions with Rounding Guarantees for Combinatorial Optimization over Permutations: Birkhoff Extension

 \subsection{A continuous and a.e.\ differentiable Birkhoff decomposition}

 We extend a function $f: \mathcal P_n \to \mathbb R$ on permutations to a function $F: \mathcal D_n \to \mathbb R$ on Birkhoff polytope via the Birkhoff decomposition: $F(A) = \sum_k \alpha_kf(P_k)$.
 However, Birkhoff decomposition is non-unique; there may be many different ways to represent a doubly stochastic matrix as a convex combination of permutations.
 This non-uniqueness is evident at each step of the decomposition in the multiple choices of which permutation matrix $P \in \mathcal P(B_k)$ to subtract.
-We now describe how to fix a particular decomposition so that the coefficients $\alpha_k$, and, consequently, the extension $F$, are \emph{continuous} functions of the matrix $A$ being decomposed.
-Note that topology on $\mathcal D_n$ is the standard one induced by the $L_2$ norm.
+We now describe how to fix a particular decomposition so that the coefficients $\alpha_k$, and the extension $F$, are \emph{continuous} functions of the matrix $A$ being decomposed (with the standard $L_2$-induced topology on $\mathcal D_n$).

-The key insight that allows for this construction, is to fix an arbitrary total order over all permutation matrices and, at each step in the decomposition, always pick the valid permutation that comes first in the order.
-Previous decomposition algorithms fail to achieve continuity because small changes to the matrix $A$ being decomposed could change which permutation is subtracted at each step, which can compound to greatly alter the trajectory of the decomposition.
+The key insight for this construction is to fix an arbitrary total order over permutation matrices and, at each step in the decomposition, always pick the valid permutation that comes first in the order.
+Previous decomposition algorithms fail to achieve continuity because small changes to the matrix $A$ being decomposed could change which permutation is subtracted at each step, which alter the trajectory of the decomposition.
 By fixing the order in which permutations are subtracted in the decomposition, we circumvent this issue.
 Below we introduce a continuous Birkhoff decomposition scheme, and prove its correctness (i.e., validity and continuity) in Thm.\ \ref{thm:cont Birkhoff}.
-Recall a function $F$ is Lipschitz continuous if there is $L > 0$ such that $\|F(x) - F(y) \| \leq L\|x - y\|$ for all $x$ and $y$.